Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Injustice in Educational AI

 It is important to step back and critically question the assumption underpinning those investments --- that the issue at hand is simply providing access to the right technology that will reverse legacies of structural injustice impacting marginalized communities.
 This is a self-perpetuating logic, where group-level performance differences on assessments leads to investment and adoption of educational technologies in order to provide so-called personalized learning opportunities to reduce those performance differences for different groups of learners.
 In this ``distributive justice'' paradigm \citep{pei2020attenuated}, the goal is thus to ensure all students have equivalent access to those technologies (i.e., reducing group-level differences in access).

-During the COVID-19 pandemic, this paradigm has become the dominant one.
-As schools around the world have transitioned to remote learning during the crisis, school administrators, teachers, and parents look to technology to support ``continuity of learning'' \citep{reich2020remote,teras2020post,williamson20}.
+With the transition to primarily online instruction during the COVID-19 pandemic, this paradigm became the dominant one.
+As schools around the world transitioned to remote learning during the crisis, school administrators, teachers, and parents look to technology to support ``continuity of learning'' \citep{reich2020remote,teras2020post,williamson20}.
 Much of the conversation has centered around how to provide equitable access to learning technologies, be that devices on which to learn, or access to digital learning platforms.
-Although providing continued access to educational opportunities in a crisis is certainly important, and ensuring equitable access to those learning opportunities is an important first step, it is critical to consider whether that enthusiastic adoption of technology has opened the door for data-driven educational AI algorithms that, once provided, reproduce the structural injustices of the education system more broadly.
+Although providing continued access to educational opportunities in a crisis is certainly important, and ensuring equitable access to those learning opportunities is an important first step, it is critical to consider whether that enthusiastic adoption of technology has opened the door for data-driven educational AI algorithms that, once provided, will reproduce or amplify the structural injustices of the education system more broadly.

 To provide one brief example, consider classroom discussion practices.
 In her book \emph{Teaching to Transgress}, bell hooks argues that ``our ways of knowing are forged in history and relations of power'' \citep{hooks1994teaching}.
 Her classic example of this is the white male faculty member in a university English department who primarily teaches books by ``great white men'' and whose pedagogical practices perpetuate a white supremacist ideology.
 In many such classrooms, white male students may feel more comfortable volunteering in discussions more often, and may thus be called on more often by instructors \citep{hooks1994teaching}.
-When those discussions are mediated by technology --- or moved entirely to a digital format, as in the now-ubiquitous remote learning exacerbated by the COVID-19 pandemic --- those inequitable pedagogical practices are reproduced and amplified.
+When those discussions are mediated by technology---or moved entirely to a digital format, as in the now-ubiquitous remote learning exacerbated by the COVID-19 pandemic---those inequitable pedagogical practices are reproduced and amplified.
 One can imagine this playing out in a number of ways, from a technology that tracks students' participation in class or awards them points for such participation (perhaps inspired by work such as \citep{ahuja2019edusense}), to educational language technologies that summarize group meetings or class discussions (cf. \citep{li2019keep,zhao2019abstractive}).